 - Large Business plan ($399/month): 150 channels, 26 users

 What counts as a channel?
 A channel is each individual page, group, or profile that you’d like to connect.
-As an example, you might have 10 clients who each have five social channels (e.g. Facebook Page, Instagram account, Twitter profile, LinkedIn page, and Pinterest profile).
-This would come to 50 channels in total, in which case the Medium Business plan would be the best fit.
+As an example, you might be scheduling posts for 10 clients who each have five social channels (e.g. Facebook Page, Instagram account, Twitter profile, LinkedIn Page, and Pinterest profile).
+This would come to 50 channels in total, in which case the Medium Publish Business plan would be the best fit.

 Connecting your clients' channels

-The account owner, or a user with Admin access, will need to connect your clients' social channels.
+You (the account owner), or a user with Admin access, will need to connect your clients' social channels.
 It is not possible to invite clients to connect their own channels, without also giving them access to your other clients' channels.

 Due to the lack of Admin capabilities on most social networks, you will need to have the client's log in details in order to connect the channel to Publish.
-For Facebook Pages and LinkedIn pages, you can authenticate it through your own personal profile, assuming you have the required Admin or Managerial permissions.
+For Facebook Pages and LinkedIn Pages, you can authenticate it through your own personal profile, assuming you have the required Admin permissions.
 The table below outlines what you'll need in order to connect each type of channel on behalf of a client.

 |Facebook group||Your personal Facebook profile will need to be an admin on the group.
 Learn more here.|